s-gbz/grilborzer.github.io/_posts/2020-07-31-circle-2015-worse-than-you-think.md

 One might root for some people to die, but I found no connection to any of the characters.
 Maybe that was the intention, because there're no protagonists in a situation like this.
 I appreciate the plot twist and the unexpected survivor.
-However I critize that there's no emotional impact.
+However, I criticize that there's no emotional impact.

 # Why I didn't like it
-I was really hoping for more questions than answers, but there's no mistery left.
+I was really hoping for more questions than answers, but there's no mystery left.
 We actually see UFOs after the sociopath is released.
 There is nothing to guess and nothing to contemplate.
 Just a sociopath surviving a murder game.